openssl/openssl/README-FIPS.md

 - Runs the FIPS module self tests
-- Generates the so-called FIPS module configuration file containing information about the module such as the self test status, and the module checksum.
+- Generates the so-called FIPS module configuration file containing information about the module such as the module checksum (and for OpenSSL 3.0 the self test status).

 The FIPS module must have the self tests run, and the FIPS module config file output generated on every machine that it is to be used on.
-You must not copy the FIPS module config file output data from one machine to another.
+For OpenSSL 3.0, you must not copy the FIPS module config file output data from one machine to another.

 On Unix, the `openssl fipsinstall` command will be invoked as follows by default: